Pollinator Gardens

 Asclepias curassavica

-Native to the American tropics, this milkweed is a favorite for Monarch butterflies.
-They lay eggs and caterpillars feed on them.
-The sap of the milkweed, however, can cause eye injuries.
+Native to the American tropics, this milkweed is a favorite for monarch butterflies.
+They lay their eggs on the plant, and the caterpillars feed on it.
+The sap of the milkweed, however, can cause eye injuries for humans.

 Prairie Coneflower ‘Cheyenne Spirit’